Wondering how to store Christmas ornaments so they won’t break? Keep scrolling to find out my top Christmas ornament storage solutions!

 However, I still found paper ornaments that had ripped, soft ornaments that had holes in them, and ornament balls that were missing the top part.

-We moved all our Christmas stuff from our basement to rafters in our garage and that might have been the reason behind a few of the broken ornaments.
+We moved all our Christmas stuff from our basement to the rafters in our garage and that might have been the reason behind a few of the broken ornaments.

 So, this year, I’m taking my time and going back to packing each ornament carefully to ensure safe Christmas ornament storage.